How Dynamic Image Analysis Systems Benefit the Fertilizer Industry

 How Does the CPA Benefit Fertilizer Production?

-The benefit of the CPA lies in the fact that typical samples can be run in a fraction of the time required to do a traditional sieve analysis.
+The benefits of the CPA lies in the fact that typical samples can be run in a fraction of the time required to do a traditional sieve analysis.
 This allows more samples to be run in the course of a day and is specifically ideal for operations that run 20 or more tests on a daily basis.

 The CPA instrument is typically installed in the plant lab, somewhere in the production cycle, or a load out area.
 In many instances, it is installed in multiple locations to aid in the identification of production upsets and to ensure product quality.